 - 450 g icing sugar / confectioners sugar

-- 5 tablespoons of milk you might less or more
+- 5 tablespoons milk (you might need less or more)

 - 280 g dark chocolate